Toward a Three-dimensional Counterpart of Cruse's Theorem: Introduction

-Let $L$ be an $n\times n\times n$ array.
-A {\it layer} in $L$ is obtained by fixing one coordinate.
-More precisely, for each $i\in \{1,\dots,n\}$, $L_{i**}=\{L_{ijk}\ |\ 1\leq j,k\leq n\}$, $L_{*i*}=\{L_{jik}\ |\ 1\leq j,k\leq n\}$, and $L_{**i}=\{L_{jki}\ |\ 1\leq j,k\leq n\}$.
-Then, $L$ is a {\it layer-equitable latin cube} if it is filled with $n$ different symbols such that each layer contains each symbol $n$ times.
-A layer-equitable latin cube in which each layer is a latin square, is called a {\it layer-latin latin cube}.
-If $L$ is filled with $n^2$ symbols such that in each layer every symbol occurs exactly once, then $L$ is a {\it layer-rainbow latin cube}.
+forms a layer-rainbow latin cube of order 2.
 There is no consensus on which of the above three notions should be called a latin cube, but most statisticians refer to layer-rainbow latin cubes as latin cubes, and most combinatorialists refer to layer-latin latin cubes as permutation cubes or latin cubes.
 For the sake of convenience, throughout the rest of this note we shall refer to layer-latin latin cubes as latin cubes.